3.0.0

 New default and only issuance

-value isopenid4vci-v1
+protocol_versionvalue isopenid4vci-v1

 Added optional

-client auth where needed
+key.client_assertion_jwkto enableprivate_key_jwtclient auth where needed

 Enhancements